 Newly enrolling students should arrive on-campus early in September.
 They must do so by the formal beginning of term, about one week before the beginning of classes.
-Early arrival will enable students to obtain housing, to familiarize themselves with the University and the Department, and to meet with the Departmental Prescription Committee.
+Early arrival will enable students to obtain housing, to familiarize themselves with the University and the Department.
 All entering graduate students are required to attend the department orientation.
 They will also be required to attend teaching orientation during the summer before they begin teaching.